ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/6-SpellsFeatsClassesItems.md

 ## Cleric

-Blessing of the Trickster is buffed to apply to more skills, and can be activated during dialogue similar to the Guidance spell.
+[Blessing of the Trickster](https://www.nexusmods.com/baldursgate3/mods/11566) is buffed to apply to more skills, and can be activated during dialogue similar to the Guidance spell.
 Trickery Clerics are a little less bad.

 * Zeal Domain
 * Strength Domain
 * Ambition Domain
 * Solidarity Domain
+* Order Domain
+* Inquisition Domain

 ## Druid

 [Druid Quality of Life](https://www.nexusmods.com/baldursgate3/mods/3214) is a QoL mod (duh) that changes many spells, effects, and magic items to interact with wildshape among other fixes.

 [Circle of the Spores Druid Damage Choice](https://www.nexusmods.com/baldursgate3/mods/11252) gives Spore druids the choice of dealing extra necrotic, acid, or poison damage with their class abilities, reducing how much this class suffers in Act 2 and creating new paths for synergy.
 [Combined with Spore Druid Extra Attack](https://www.nexusmods.com/baldursgate3/mods/4018) and the improved Shillelagh spell, Spore Druids are a very respectable frontline combat/utility cast/healer and a good choice for players who want a Druid but do not want to use Wildshape.

+Druids always have Speak With Animals prepared.
+They gain find familiar and flock of familiar at the appropriate levels.
+The Goodberry spell is buffed, and Shilelagh is more powerful and applies to a wider variety of weapons.

 ## Fighter